Physical Education

 This can often lead to poor academic performance and problems with concentration.

-In order to regulate proprioception children must take part in heavy work or tasks that involve resistance and lots of input to the muscles and joints.
-Things to consider including in your movement programmes are exercises like frog jumps, donkey kicks, bear walks and climbing on jungle gyms while using ropes or swinging on monkey bars.
-When at home try to involve them in things like carrying heavy bags out of the car, moving or pushing around heavy objects and opening tight jars.
+In order to regulate proprioception, children must take part in heavy work or tasks that involve resistance and lots of input from the muscles and joints.
+Things to consider including in your movement programs are exercises like frog jumps, donkey kicks, bear walks, and climbing on jungle gyms while using ropes or swinging on monkey bars.
+When at home, try to involve them in things like carrying heavy bags out of the car, moving or pushing around heavy objects, and opening tight jars.

 Here are some examples of activities to use in various environments: